ozalboher/Docker-Advanced/Laravel&PHP containers.md

 - For containers using a PHP language server, you also need to install Laravel.
 - Laravel is a PHP framework that is used to build web applications.
-- Unlike node that which is the framework + language in one.
+- Unlike node which is the framework + language in one.
 - Managing package installations will be done with something called 'COMPOSER'. which is the equivilant for npm (node package manager)

 # Target setup: